 Arcane features the origin stories of characters from League of Legends' popular MOBA game, and fans are excited to find out how future episodes will continue their stories, and how other familiar characters could potentially be introduced.

-Here's everything you need to know about Arcane Season 2, and we will update this article with the latest details when they come up.
+Here's everything you need to know about Arcane Season 2, including production updates, release date information, plot, and more:

 Arcane Season 2 Confirmation Status: Has Netflix officially confirmed a new season?

 Just shortly after Arcane Season 1, Act 3 (the last 3 episodes of the first season) was released on Netflix in November 20, Netflix and Riot Games officially confirmed that Arcane Season 2 is in development.

 "We're beyond happy about the positive response to Arcane's first season and are working hard with the creative wizards at Riot and Fortiche to deliver our second installment," said Arcane co-creators Alex Yee and Christian Linke in a statement.